 May 2007 saw another blow for the rescue mission: Historic Scotland (the Scottish equivalent of English Heritage) declined to support the campaign and declared that Dumfries House could not be saved for the people.

-But The Prince of Wales’ interest was piqued: at the 11th hour, just days before the auctions were due to take place, Prince Charles managed to secure £45 million to purchase Dumfries House and its contents, through finds raised by a consortium, including £20 million loan from The Prince’s Trust.
+But The Prince of Wales’ interest was piqued: at the 11th hour, just days before the auctions were due to take place, Prince Charles managed to secure £45 million to purchase Dumfries House and its contents, through finds raised by a consortium, including £20 million loan from The Prince’s Charities Foundation and £5 million from the Scottish Government.

-Thanks to his efforts to save the estate, the Great Steward of Scotland Trust was founded, named after on of Charles’ Scottish titles, to run the estate and the renovation projects.
+Thanks to his efforts to save the estate, the Great Steward of Scotland Trust was founded, named after one of Charles’ Scottish titles, to run the estate and the renovation projects.

 In 2008, when the financial crisis hit, the £20 million loan was recalled, and appeared to put the Prince’s charities in jeopardy.
 However, this was paid back by 2012, and the house’s £600,000 annual upkeep seems secure, thanks to the self-sufficiency of the estate and Charles’ vision.